-Meet Kim, one of our managers.
+Meet Kim, our Practice Manager.
 Kim has been working at Frontier since September 2016.

 So, do you go by Kim or do you have any nicknames?